caramdache/xlsx2html/README.md

-# HTML Table to Excel (and Excel to HTML Table)
+# HTML Table to Excel (and vice-versa)

-Export an HTLM table to Excel, and vice-versa.
+Export an HTLM table to Excel, or export an Excel table to HTML.

 The following features are supported: